-I was looking forward the 2015 solar eclipse since winter in early 2011, when I took a small observation of the deep partial solar eclipse in Krakow.
-Basically I dreamed about the Spitsbergen expedition, seeking for people and astronomy clubs, who could go there.
-Many people realized, that organisation of this scounting trip will be very expensive and quite pointless due to weather conditions.
-Finally I couldn’t find a group, which I would go with.
-Meanwhile my situation has been changed due to emigration.
-I started to live in Great Britain since february 2015.
+I was looking forward to the 2015 solar eclipse since winter in early 2011 when I took a small observation of the deep partial solar eclipse in Krakow.
+Basically, I dreamed about the Spitsbergen expedition, seeking people and astronomy clubs, who could go there.
+Many people realized, that the organization of this scouting trip will be very expensive and quite pointless due to weather conditions.
+Finally, I couldn’t find a group, which I would go with.
+Meanwhile, my situation has been changed due to emigration.
+I started to live in Great Britain since February 2015.

-Despite of this difficult challenge I never gave up and I decided to organize this “expedition” on my own.
-Because of the weather conditions I choose the closest and the cheapest way to see this eclipse.
-I wish I could go to the Iceland, Faroe Islands or Spitsbergen, but always when I decide to go somewhere I would very much like to see some remarkable spots.
-In this case it could not be really possible due to the weather.
+Despite this difficult challenge I never gave up and I decided to organize this “expedition” on my own.
+Because of the weather conditions, I choose the closest and the cheapest way to see this eclipse.
+I wish I could go to Iceland, Faroe Islands or Spitsbergen, but always when I decide to go somewhere I would very much like to see some remarkable spots.
+In this case, it could not be really possible due to the weather.
 Hence I decided to go as close as possible from my location – to north Scotland.
-On top of that the acommodation in the path of totality and the deepest eclipse had been booked many time in advance and only some the most expensive left.
+On top of that, the accommodation in the path of totality and the deepest eclipse had been booked much time in advance and only some the most expensive left.

-I was considerating to visit the Outer Hebrides and watch the almost total solar eclipse from there, but finally I decided to stay on the scottish mainland.
-Despite of a little bit lower eclipse magnitude I could always go somewhere else, catch the better weather and visit some interesting places.
+I was considering to visit the Outer Hebrides and watch the almost total solar eclipse from there, but finally, I decided to stay on the Scottish mainland.
+Despite a little bit lower eclipse magnitude I could always go somewhere else, catch the better weather and visit some interesting places.